10

 – Novak

-Oct 23, 2020 at 19:38
+Commented Oct 23, 2020 at 19:38

-• \$\begingroup\$ @Novak In all honesty, if you believe the good nature of those on here is not enough, and that meaningful harm will be caused by questions with inadequate answers not receiving the bounties that they should while users nonetheless mark the newer question as a duplicate: a Meta post calling for a policy change sounds in order (though I'm unsure that this even is a policy, moreso just how things have been done) And I can certainly see the use in something along the lines of "Don't close questions from (lower-rep) users as dupes if the question isn't aswered in its dupe target" \$\endgroup\$ Oct 23, 2020 at 19:40
+• \$\begingroup\$ @Novak In all honesty, if you believe the good nature of those on here is not enough, and that meaningful harm will be caused by questions with inadequate answers not receiving the bounties that they should while users nonetheless mark the newer question as a duplicate: a Meta post calling for a policy change sounds in order (though I'm unsure that this even is a policy, moreso just how things have been done) And I can certainly see the use in something along the lines of "Don't close questions from (lower-rep) users as dupes if the question isn't aswered in its dupe target" \$\endgroup\$ Commented Oct 23, 2020 at 19:40

 • \$\begingroup\$ @medix2 Also, brushing away this particular dispute as "obvious" is just begging the question.
 We often get into intricate discussions over obvious things, but we usually don't take it to the level of edit wars or this... edit-war-like tangle of competing answers, deletions, closures and re-opens.
 That's why I specified "on a question like this." \$\endgroup\$